Erythema multiforme in Child

 In the past, the conditions EM, Stevens-Johnson syndrome (SJS), and toxic epidermal necrolysis (TEN) were considered a continuum, but it is now recognized that EM does not progress to TEN.
 Therefore, EM is now considered a distinct hypersensitivity eruption, which can be distinguished from SJS/TEN based on the presence of target lesions, papular (rather than macular) atypical target lesions, and an acral distribution.

 Typically, all cutaneous lesions appear within 24-72 hours and persist for 2 weeks before fading.
 The eruption recurs on repeated exposure to the inciting agent.
-While HSV is the most common etiology associated with recurrent EM, several viruses have been associated as triggers, too.

 Related topic: reactive infectious mucocutaneous eruption (RIME)

 22972008 – Erythema multiforme, dermal type

 - Urticaria multiforme – New lesions appear daily; lesions are transient and last less than 24 hours, associated with edema of lips, face, hands, and feet.
 No evidence of epidermal damage in the center of urticarial lesions.
 Subcutaneous epinephrine injections will clear urticarial lesions but not EM lesions.